innouveau/corona-map/public/data/maps/slovakia/readme.md

 - use `geojson-to-paths`
-- rename Bratislave V to 'Bratislava I' or 'Bratislava' in regions.json to make it merge
 - in `main.js`: flag `addPathsIfExists` for merging multiple Bratislava and multiple Košice
-- remove `I` from the two above in slovakia.json
+- remove `I` from Košice I in slovakia.json
 - rename `Topoľčany` in slovakia.json
 - put `Košice - okolie` on top to prevent overlapping in slovakia.json